 Otherwise known as how I tried to stay out of trouble.

-Cocktail mixing kits so I could have a truly old-fashioned Christmas.
+One of my new favorite activities is trying out cocktail mixing kits so I could have a truly old-fashioned Christmas.
 Again, pun intended.
-Trying to learn how to cook-you know, using real recipes and not reading instructions off the box.
+Also, trying to learn how to cook-you know, using real recipes and not reading instructions off the box.
 Decorating my “Travel Tree” with all of the ornaments collected from past travels and dreaming of 2021.
 And wishing you all, a very merry, safe and healthy, Christmas.